hpgbproductions/AceRadar/Backend.md

   - Place AceRadarBackend in the same GameObject as your script, or another GameObject in your mod, and use `GetComponent<AceRadarBackend>()`.
 - Ensure that the mod loading order is more than 900.
 - Do not get values from AceRadar in Awake().
-- Do not add, modify, or remove GameObjects directly.
+- Do not add, modify, or remove radar blip GameObjects directly.
+  - Other GameObjects (e.g., map background, grid, information, etc.) can be added.
+Remember to remove them when exiting levels.
 - Refer to the section below for more details.

 **[ Ace Radar Processes ]**